-The metacarpals span most of the palm and are essential for hand function.
+The metacarpals are essential for hand function.
 Fractures to these bones may affect hand strength and motion, inhibiting the ability to grip and hold objects.
-Fractures are the result of high-energy impact, likely seen in athletics, trauma and work injuries.
+Fractures are often the result of high-energy impact, likely seen in athletics, trauma and work injuries.
 These fractures often can be treated with immobilization and have a good prognosis.

 The metacarpals consist of five tubular bones that articulate proximally with the carpus and distally with the phalanges.
-From radial to ulnar, the bones are numbered one through five and consist of a shaft, base, and head.
+From radial to ulnar, the bones are numbered one (thumb) through five (small finger) and consist of a shaft, base, and head.

 The metacarpal base is cuboidal in shape, and ligaments provide articulations between the metacarpal bones and the carpus at the carpometacarpal (“CMC”) joint.